prebid/prebid.github.io/download.md

 {% assign module_pages = site.pages | where: "nav_section", "modules" %}

 {: .alert.alert-success :}
-Note if you receive an error during download you must likely selected a configuration that is not supported.
+Note if you receive an error during download you most likely selected a configuration that is not supported.
 Verify that each bidder / module is available in the selected version.

 <form>
 <div class="row">